CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 ---

-## Overview and Significance of Data Analysis
+## Understanding Core Concepts and Types of Data in Analysis

 ### Task: